 - AMVI (Los Angeles, California)

-Keep in mind, some of these brands do outsource to a degree to other countries.
+Keep in mind that some of these brands do outsource to a degree to other countries.
 For example, Stetson has a line of hats that they make in China to lower the costs and give some Americans the ability to buy their brand.
 However, they try to keep most of their hats made in the USA.

 Patagonia, on the other hand, shows a preference to make its clothing overseas, which may be due to the lower pricing of its product production.

-While we understand the nature of business, we can’t recommend them as an American made brand for that reason.
-You can support brands that do a much better job at being American made.
+While we understand the nature of business, we can’t recommend them as an American-made brand for that reason.
+You can support brands that do a much better job at being American-made.

 Is Patagonia Made in Sweatshops?